SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 6 - Assembly QC and Download Data/README.md

 ### Downloading Data
 We are going to download a significant amount of data for further analyses on our laptops.
 Using FileZilla, download the following data:
-1. Trimmed Sequences
+1. Mitofinder Final_Results folder
 2. GetOrganelle Results
-3. Mitofinder Final_Results folder
+3. QUAST results
-4. QUAST results
+4. BWA Results
-5. SPAdes results
+5. Botie Results